-- the information contains personal data about another person and the school does not have their consent to release that information, or it is not reasonable to disclose it without their consent - disclosure is likely to cause someone serious harm to their mental or physical health - disclosure would prejudice crime prevention or detection, prosecution of an offender or the assessment or collection of tax or other duties - the information contains confidential communications between the school and its legal advisors - it is for a reference which has been provided in confidence - it is for education data given to a court as part of court proceedings - another law prohibits disclosure - it contains management forecasting or management planning and disclosure at that time, could prejudice the effective running of the school - disclosure is likely to prejudice negotiations with the data subject - information that could put a child at risk, were it shared with their parents
+- the information contains personal data about another person and the school does not have their consent to release that information, or it is not reasonable to disclose it without their consent - disclosure is likely to cause someone serious harm to their mental or physical health - disclosure would prejudice crime prevention or detection, prosecution of an offender or the assessment or collection of tax or other duties - the information contains confidential communications between the school and its legal advisors - it is for a reference which has been provided in confidence - it is for education data given to a court as part of court proceedings - another law prohibits disclosure - it contains management forecasting or management planning and disclosure at that time could prejudice the effective running of the school - disclosure is likely to prejudice negotiations with the data subject - disclosure would reveal the student's answers to their exam questions or disclosing their exam results prior to formal announcement

-This list is not exhaustive
+This list is not exhaustive.

-7.5 Preparing the disclosure
+6.5 Preparing the disclosure

 If an exemption applies, the relevant text will be redacted (i.e. obscured from view).
 This may be applied using redaction software or blacking out the relevant text with a marker pen on paper copies.
-If a document is redacted using a marker pen, the requester shall be given a photocopy of this document and not the original penned version, to ensure the redacted text does not show through the ink.
+If a document is redacted using a marker pen, the requester shall be given a photocopy of this document and not the original penned version to ensure the redacted text does not show through the ink.

-If the file contains correspondence or documentation provided by an external professional, (for example a police officer, social worker or educational psychologist), the author shall be consulted prior to the release of the information (where available, the professional's Data Protection Officer will be contacted in the first instance, to facilitate the consultation), except where the document or email clearly shows that the requester was 'cc'd' in at the time, and had therefore already received the information.
+If the file contains correspondence or documentation provided by an external professional, (for example a police officer, health practitioner or social worker), the author shall be consulted prior to the release of the information (where available, the professional's Data Protection Officer should be contacted in the first instance to facilitate the consultation), except where the document or email clearly shows that the requester was copied into the email or was previously sent that document, in which case it may be released without consultation.

-7.6 Disclosing the information
+6.6 Disclosing the information

-When the disclosure is ready, then content shall be checked by another colleague to ensure it meets the scope of the request and all exempt information has been redacted.
+When the disclosure is ready, then content shall be checked by another colleague (where possible), to ensure it meets the scope of the request and all exempt information has been appropriately redacted.

-The Data Protection Link Officer shall complete the 'Subject Access Request Disclosure Checklist', scan the final document and store this electronically and close the request on the Data Protection Request Log.
-Where documents have been redacted, the un-redacted version shall also be held within a separate part of the file, in case of subsequent complaint by the requester.
+The Head Teacher shall complete the 'Subject Access Request Disclosure Checklist' and save this along with a copy (electronic or a paper copy) of the disclosure and close the request on the Information Request Log.
+Where documents have been redacted, the unredacted version shall also be held within a separate part of the file in case of subsequent complaint by the requester.
 This is to enable the complaint handler ease of access to any disputed documents.

 Disclosures shall be made in the format requested (or expected) by the requester.
 Usually this means being given a physical copy or being emailed the disclosure.
-If the disclosure is emailed, attention shall be made as to whether it exceeds the school's email limit.
-If this is the case, the requester shall be informed and offered an alternative format.

-Disclosures that can be made by email, shall be sent securely by Egress Switch unless the requester specifically requests that the information is sent to them using unencrypted email.
-In such cases, the applicant shall be informed in writing that the school does not recommend this form of transfer, as it cannot guarantee the security of the information.
-However, if the requester insists that it be provided this way, the school will adhere to their request upon confirmation of this in writing.
+Disclosures made by email shall be sent securely using Egress Switch unless the requester specifically requests that the information is sent to them using unencrypted email.
+In such cases, the applicant shall be informed that the school does not recommend this form of transfer, as it cannot guarantee the security of the information.
+If the requester insists that it be provided this way the school shall follow their instruction upon confirmation of this in writing.